Latent Emissions, Chakaia Booker

 - Devoting at least 5 tour days to each museum each school year

-- Upon completion of the initial training, attendance at ongoing training meetings three times/month
+- Upon completion of the initial training, attendance at ongoing training meetings two times/month

 Snite/SBMA Docent Training